Search

 Knowledge

-There are a number of ways to teach the required knowledge that underpins ALS, however, the method used must align and achieve the intended learning outcomes.
+Methods used to teach the knowledge component of ALS training should align with and achieve the intended learning outcomes.
 It is acknowledged that participants will have varying levels of prior knowledge and this needs to be considered in decisions regarding the most appropriate teaching method.
 For example, new learners may require more detailed initial explanations.
 Options for delivery of knowledge should be flexible and may include: self-directed learning, use of written or online materials, lectures or small group sessions.

 Skills